A quadratic algorithm for road coloring: Finding a stable pair

-The algorithm relies on the following key lemma due to Trahtman~\cite{Trahtman08}.
+The algorithm for finding a coloring which has a stable pair relies on the following key lemma due to Trahtman~\cite{Trahtman09}.
 It uses the notion of minimal images in an automaton.
-An \emph{image} in an irreducible automaton $\A=(Q,E)$ is a set of states $I = Q \cdot w$, where $w$ is a word and $Q \cdot w = \{q \cdot w \mid q \in Q\}$.
-A \emph{minimal image} in an automaton is an image which is a minimal element of the set of images for set inclusion.
+An \emph{image} in an automaton $\A=(Q,E)$ is a set of states $I = Q \cdot w$, where $w$ is a word and $Q \cdot w = \{q \cdot w \mid q \in Q\}$.
+A \emph{minimal image} in an automaton is an image which does not properly contain another image.
 In an irreducible automaton two minimal images have the same cardinality which is called the \emph{minimal rank} of~$\A$.
+Also, if $I$ is a minimal image and $u$ is a word, then $I \cdot u$ is again a minimal image and the map $p \rightarrow p \cdot u$ is one-to-one from $I$ onto $I \cdot u$.

-\begin{lemma}[Trahtman~\cite{Trahtman08}] Let $\A$ be an irreducible complete deterministic automaton with a positive level.
+Note that the hypotheses in the statement below depend on the choice of the letter $a$ defining the red edges. \begin{lemma}[Trahtman~\cite{Trahtman09}] Let $\A$ be an irreducible complete deterministic automaton with a positive level.
 If all maximal states in $\A$ belong to the same tree, then $\A$ has a stable pair. \end{lemma}

 \begin{proof} Since $\A$ is irreducible, there is a minimal image $I$ containing a maximal state $p$.
-Let $\ell >0$ the level of $p$ (\ie the distance between $p$ and the root $r$ of its tree).
-Let us assume that there is a state $q \neq p \in I$ of level $\ell$.
-Then the cardinal of $I \cdot a^{l}$ is strictly less than the cardinal of $I$, which contradicts the minimality of $I$.
-Thus all states but $p$ in $I$ have a level strictly less than~$\ell$.
+Let $\ell > 0$ the level of $p$ (\ie the distance between $p$ and the root $r$ of the unique maximal tree).
+Let us assume that there is a state $q \neq p$ in $I$ of level $\ell$.
+Then the cardinal of $I \cdot a^{\ell}$ is strictly less than the cardinal of $I$, which contradicts the minimality of $I$.
+Thus all states but $p$ in $I$ have level strictly less than~$\ell$.